 That said, anyone can sell cloud storage.
-Anyone can lease out a portion of a data center, or keep a shared server on their premise and sell you cloud computing resources from it.
+Anyone can lease out a portion of a data center or keep a shared server on their premise and sell you cloud computing resources from it.

 Before you pull the trigger, you’ll want to understand what kinds of SLAs (service level agreement) you have, how emergencies are handled, and make sure you are getting the computing resources you need.
 If looking for a secure set up with the cloud, go to our enterprise solutions page.

 Cloud Migrations Can Be Disruptive

 Migrating your infrastructure to the cloud could be a fairly straightforward process, or it could require a lot of time and labor.
 Don’t get fooled by the low monthly price – there will often be some legwork to move the data, configure the environment, train your users, and make tweaks.
 There can also be many hidden costs.